 👉 I found a high contrast image to use for basic shapes.

-👉 I watered down acrylic paint and used a cloth to rub over my canvas paper
+👉 I watered down some acrylic paint and used a cloth to rub over my canvas paper

-👉 I used a dark acrylic paint to put the shadows in , not worrying about accuracy
+👉 I used a dark acrylic paint applied with the cloth for the shadows, not worrying about accuracy

-👉 I then picked 2 other colours to flick and drizzle over the image.
+👉 I then picked two other colours to flick and drizzle over the image.
 I watered down the paint to make this process easier.

 👉 I was so pleased with the result, the flicked on paint added details I didn't expect!

-🔅I used an picture I’d taken of wild flowers as inspiration for this one and copied the basic composition onto canvas paper.
+🔅I used an picture I’d taken in the bush as inspiration for this one and painted the basic composition onto primed cardboard.

 🔅I used acrylic paint watered down as I wanted my pen to show up easily over the top.

-🔅For my lines I used a black sharpie— I hear gel pens are better though.
+🔅For my lines I used a purple sharpie— I hear gel pens are better though.
 I didn’t take my pen off the paper but kept going with a continuous line.
-I tried to learn something from each drawing.

 Wool drawing and acrylic paint.